 EW: Especially if it’s important.
-It might not be important.
+It might not be that important.

-TG: So how do you know if it’s important?
+TG: How do you know if it’s important?
 Better question, how do you know if it’s not important?

 EW: Sometimes if it’s a neutral white wine and has citrus, the citrus doesn’t tell me anything.

 TG: Got it.
-But behind this there’s a lot of theory and experience to back it up.
+Behind your system there’s a lot of theory and experience to back it up.

 TG: I have to ask if you had any idea that you did all this?

 EW: I knew I did the Tarot card thing but not the rest of it.